 A preliminary vulnerability assessment was conducted in collaboration with the Inter-American Convention for the Protection and Conservation of Sea Turtles (IAC) for the eastern Pacific stock of leatherback turtles for 2018, using the Ecological Assessment of Sustainable Impacts of Fisheries (EASI-Fish) approach (see section 5) (BYC-10 INF-B).
 The vulnerability status of the stock was determined to be "most vulnerable" in 2018.
 The staff continued to collaborate with IAC in 2020-2023 to improve the species distribution model (BYC-11-01) and vulnerability assessment using updated fisheries data from coastal CPCs (BYC-11-02).
 The final assessment showed that the vulnerability status of the stock remained as "most vulnerable" in 2019.
-Modelling of 70 conservation and management scenarios showed that the implementation of improved handling and release practices by industrial and artisanal fleets, or use of circle hooks, or use of fish bait by longline fleets could reduce at-vessel and/or post-release mortality to an extent where the vulnerability status of the population could improve to "least vulnerable", assuming the fishing effort dynamics of all EPO fisheries do not change.
+Modelling of 70 conservation and management scenarios showed that the implementation of improved handling and release practices by industrial and artisanal fleets, or use of circle hooks, or use of fish bait by longline fleets could improve to "least vulnerable", assuming the fishing effort dynamics of all EPO fisheries do not change.
 The use of these three measures in concert was predicted to reduce vulnerability even further.
 Detailed results from this work were presented in 2022, at the Bycatch Working Group meeting (BYC-11-01, BYC-11-02) and at the Ecosystem and Bycatch Working Group of ICCAT in May 2023, as an example of a successful collaboration between two international organizations.